Ghospel/dev-configuration/README.md

 This repo contains files and instructions I use/need to setup my development environment.
 This all is used with Manjaro.

+update your system first with: sudo pacman -Syu

 Install yaourt using `sudo pacman -S base-devel yaourt`

 If a yaourt install fails make sure `sudo pacman -S base-devel` is installed correctly